morphismtech/bankchain/Architecture.md

 Banks
 * Own Bitcoin (and other layer-1 cryptos) vault(s) on bankchain
 * Associated ERC-20 stablecoin token(s) on the EVM "backed" by the vault(s)
-* ERC-4626 yield bearing share tokens with stablecoin asset tokens
+* ERC-4626 yield bearing share tokens with stablecoin asset tokens on the EVM
-* All of these tokens will have a tokenURI containing a JSON object which encodes the term structure of the yield bearing token, in its "contract" field
+* EVM tokens will have a tokenURI
+  * containing a JSON object
+  * with a "contract" field
+  * and a "suspensionClause" field
+  * encoding two different term structures of yield bearing contracts
-* These tokens are "fiduciary" tokens, they involve trust because the EVM will not enforce the term structure of the contract
+* These tokens are "fiduciary" tokens, they involve trust because the EVM will not enforce the term structures of the contract
 * Fiduciary tokens can act as bank accounts
 * Banks consume bank services to manage and trade their tokens